OldTraveller/Sudoku/README.md

-# Sudoku
+#Sudoku
 A basic version of Sudoku solver by back tracking in C.

+#Usage
-Compile and run the Sudoku-Solver.c file on a gcc compiler, input the unsolved Sudoku, replacing the spaces with the number 0, the puzzle should be solved and output will be displayed.
+complie and run Sudoku-Solver.c file to solve a sudoku puzzle, input the unsolved Sudoku, replacing the spaces with the number 0.

+$ gcc Sudoku-Solver.c -o solve
+$ ./solve

-Use Solution-Checker.c file to check the solution obtained.
-Compile and run the Solution-Checker.c file, input the solved sudoku and wait for the verdict.
+compile and run Sudoku-Checker.c file to check the solution

-# TO DO

-Sudoku Generator

-Better formatting
+$ gcc Sudoku-Checker.c -o check
+$ ./check